 I specifically love orthodontics and in 2011 was able to add that as one of Sandstone Family Dentistry’s services.
 On a daily basis I provide direct patient care, including hygiene exams, fillings, implants, partials/dentures, endodontics and orthodontics, among other services.
 I also help manage the dental team and some aspects of the business.

-I wanted to share my story and journey from biomolecular science undergraduate student to practicing dentist, so that current and future college students can understand this potential pathway for a career in dentistry, or even other healthcare professions.
+I wanted to share my story and journey from biomolecular science undergraduate student to practicing dentist, so that current and future college students can understand this potential pathway for a career as a dentist, or even other healthcare professions.

 As a North Country native, I had plans to attend Clarkson University from a young age.
 Attending soccer camps and hockey games as I was growing up, I fell in love with the campus and small town charm.
 In high school I became very aware of Clarkson’s reputation for success and nationally recognized academic programs.
 When I visited the campus and met some of the faculty and staff, I was very impressed.
 I was treated as a colleague from the very beginning, in a very welcoming and relaxed atmosphere.